 Audit Findings

 The audit recommends that all children who underwent pelvic osteotomy surgery should receive long-term follow-up care.
-In response, the HSE confirmed that plans are in place to address this, including a review of around 1,800 children and young people who have undergone this surgery at the two hospitals since 2010.
+The HSE confirmed that plans are in place to address this, including a review of around 1,800 children and young people who have undergone this surgery at the two hospitals since 2010.
 These reviews will continue until the children reach skeletal maturity.

 Taoiseach Mr Micheál Martin described the findings of the report as "very concerning" and stressed the gravity of the situation.
 The HSE also expressed deep concern over the audit’s findings.